University of Padua: History

-The university is conventionally said to have been founded in 1222 when a large group of students and professors left the University of Bologna in search of more academic freedom ('Libertas scholastica').
+The university is conventionally said to have been founded in 1222 when a large group of students and professors left the University of Bologna in search of more academic freedom ('Libertas scholastica'), although it is certain that schools of law and medicine with students from various nations existed near Padua for a few years before 1222, more precisely in Vicenza.
+In reality, the first place where this group of students and professors from Bologna settled was at the University of Vicenza, where they were welcomed.
+Due to various vicissitudes, the headquarters was permanently moved to Padua.
 The first subjects to be taught were law and theology.
 The curriculum expanded rapidly, and by 1399 the institution had divided in two: a Universitas Iuristarum for civil law and Canon law, and a Universitas Artistarum which taught astronomy, dialectic, philosophy, grammar, medicine, and rhetoric.
 There was also a Universitas Theologorum, established in 1373 by Urban V.

 The student body was divided into groups known as "nations" which reflected their places of origin.
 The nations themselves fell into two groups: